 3. Commit to a time and make it achievable

 Consider what works best for you - are you a morning person or an evening person?
-Could you squeeze in a bit of yoga on your lunch break?
+Could you squeeze in some yoga on your lunch break?
 As for the ‘ideal’ length of time to practise, forget about whether your friend practises for an hour each day or what you think constitutes a ‘proper’ yoga practice and go with what works best for you.
 Perhaps start by making a commitment to practise for 10 minutes a day.
-[If you think you don’t have ten minutes to spare, use the time you spend browsing Facebook, instead ;)].
-Alternatively, you could try blocking out a particular time on a certain day if that works better for you.
-The key is, it has to fit in with YOUR life - if it doesn’t you won’t keep it up.
+Alternatively, you could try blocking out a particular time on a certain day if that works better.
+The key is, it has to fit in with your life - if it doesn’t you won’t keep maintain it.

 4. Watch out for the 3 Ps

 Always honour your body’s boundaries and avoid pain, pinching and pushing.
-If you’re new to yoga you may find it difficult to distinguish between pain and discomfort.
+If you’re new to yoga it might be difficult to distinguish between pain and discomfort.
 Pain feels hot and sharp, whereas discomfort is more of a dull, nagging sensation.
-Generally speaking, STOP if it's inside the joint structure (knees, spine, hips, neck, etc.) For more on this subject, watch this short video.
-If you do feel pain, move gently rather than suddenly out of the pose.
+Generally speaking, STOP if it’s inside the joint structure (knees, spine, hips, neck, etc.) If you do feel pain, move gently rather than suddenly out of the pose.
 If you feel discomfort, perhaps you can soften or adjust or even use props to assist you.

-It’s always advisable to warm up properly before attempting advanced poses and be especially mindful of the transitions between poses as it’s during these moments we often forget to pay attention to our alignment.
+It’s always advisable to warm up properly before attempting advanced poses and be especially mindful of the transitions between poses.

 5. Plan and play